divviup/public-docs/docs/glossary.md

 ### Task

 Represents the measurement process.
-The task the basic entity that Divvi Up and clients use for submitting and aggregating measurements.
+The task is the core entity that Divvi Up and clients use for submitting and aggregating measurements.

 [janus]: https://github.com/divviup/janus